Find Affordable College Courses

 Laramie, WY

-University of Wyoming ranked #6 on this year’s Best Value Education Schools in the Rocky Mountains Region list.
-Located in the remote town of Laramie, UW is a public college with a fairly large student population.
+With a ranking of #6, University of Wyoming did quite well on this year’s best value schools for education students.
+Located in the town of Laramie, UW is a public school with a fairly large student population.

-UW undergraduate students pay an average of $16,957 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UW are $16,957 per year.
 On average, education graduates from UW take out $18,725 in student loans while working on their degree.

 #7